 Propagation made easy with Bell Plantation!

 As Spring gets closer it is time to start thinking about growing your own vegetables, fruit and plants!
+In this article, Trevor, our Horticultural Manager, will take you through the stages of Propagation so check back for updates and new videos!

 - Growing from seed is a less expensive way to stock your garden